Procurement in an uncertain economic and political environment

 Supply chains must be kept under constant review and CPOs must be more agile, ready to switch to new suppliers, or adapt their procedures to sudden developments in technology or changes in the political and economic situation.

 Talent is often cited as one of the biggest barriers to success for CPOs.
-As procurement develops a more strategic role in the organisation, the training and development of softer skills including stakeholder management, change management and driving innovative solutions to business problems will be key to success.
+As procurement develops a more strategic role in the organization, the training and development of softer skills including stakeholder management, change management and driving innovative solutions to business problems will be key to success.

 Technology and data